Custom Installation and Uninstallation of Components

 $ ./install.sh

-Besides that, you can install all Dr.Web for UNIX Internet Gateways packages (to install the missing or accidentally deleted components as well) by launching the installation of the root meta-package:
+Besides that, you can install all Dr.Web Gateway Security Suite packages (among other things, to install necessary or accidentally removed components) by starting the installation of the root meta-package:

 # ./scripts/installpkg.sh drweb-internet-gateways

-in Red Hat Enterprise Linux and CentOS, use the command yum remove <package_name>;
+on Red Hat Enterprise Linux and CentOS, use the yum remove <package_name> command;

-in Fedora, use the command yum remove <package_name> or dnf remove <package_name>;
+on Fedora, use the yum remove <package_name> or dnf remove <package_name> command;

-in SUSE Linux, use the command zypper remove <package_name>;
+on SUSE Linux, use the zypper remove <package_name> command;

-in Mageia, OpenMandriva Lx, use the command urpme <package_name>;
+on Mageia or OpenMandriva Lx, use the urpme <package_name> command;

-If your OS uses DEB packages (also MSVS 3.0 OS), or if there is no package manager in your system (FreeBSD), for the custom uninstallation, you should use the package manager zypper, which is automatically installed within the Dr.Web for UNIX Internet Gateways installation.
-To do that, go to the directory <opt_dir>/bin (for GNU/Linux—/opt/drweb.com/bin) and execute the command:
+If your OS uses DEB packages (including MSVS 3.0), or there is no package manager in your system (FreeBSD), for the custom uninstallation, you should use the zypper package manager, which is automatically installed with Dr.Web Gateway Security Suite.
+To do that, go to the /opt/drweb.com/bin directory (for GNU/Linux) or /usr/local/libexec/drweb.com/bin (for FreeBSD) and run the command:

 # ./zypper remove <package_name>